z3r0w0n/auto-jenkins/README.md

 # auto-jenkins
-Simple automation code to deploy a web application on AWS infrastructure
+Simple automation code to deploy Jenkins and a web application on AWS infrastructure

 This application deploys the below infrastructure (using Terraform):
  - 1 VPC
- - 1 Subnet
+ - 3 Subnets
- - 1 Security Group
+ - 3 Security Groups
  - 1 Gateway
  - 1 EC2 Instance